qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 </p>
 <sub><i>Figure 3. - All communication between layer and internally (Inspiration from [hvass](https://www.youtube.com/watch?v=Vz5l886eptw&t=1397s).</a></i></sub>

 Here it can be seen that that the environment transmit environment of relevant temperatures through a TCP/IP connection to the server in Python.
 The server transmit the environment data to the DRL framework in Python which returns an action from the action selector to the environment.

 ### Test
+Many test have been conducted but in Figure 4.
+Test 3 is shown for Test Level 4 where the environment "SHTL4" is used.
+This simulation environment consist of a four circuit house environment with dynamic properties of a house with four different rooms(climate zones)
 <p align="center">
   <img src="images/TL4_Test3.svg" height="300" />
 </p>
 <sub><i>Figure 4. - Left figure displays Simulink data and figure on the right displays training curves tracking the agent score for Test 3 on Test Level 4 with Deep Q-network with Eligibility Trace.</a></i></sub>

+In the end Test 3 for Test Level 4 shown in Figure 4. satisfied our requirements for our run.
+The requirements is that room temperature(s) is allowed a standard deviation of 1 from a given reference temperature which is 22&deg;C in this test, Test 4 for Test Level 4.

 ## Installation
 ### For AI